Prince Bernhard of Lippe-Biesterfeld

-Prince Bernhard of Lippe-Biesterfeld (later Prince Bernhard of the Netherlands; 29 June 1911 – 1 December 2004) was a German nobleman who was Prince consort of the Netherlands from 6 September 1948 to 30 April 1980 as the husband of Queen Juliana.
-They were the parents of four children, including Beatrix, who was Queen of the Netherlands from 1980 to 2013.
+Prince Bernhard of Lippe-Biesterfeld (later Prince Bernhard of the Netherlands; 29 June 1911 – 1 December 2004) was Prince consort of the Netherlands from 6 September 1948 to 30 April 1980 as the husband of Queen Juliana.
+They had four daughters together, including Queen Beatrix of the Netherlands.

-Bernhard belonged to the princely House of Lippe and was a nephew of the Principality of Lippe's last sovereign Leopold IV.
+Bernhard belonged to the German princely house of Lippe-Biesterfeld and was a nephew of the last sovereign prince of Lippe, Leopold IV.
 From birth he held the title Count of Biesterfeld; his uncle raised him to princely rank with the style of Serene Highness in 1916.
 He studied law and worked as an executive secretary at the Paris office of IG Farben.
 In 1937 he married Princess Juliana of the Netherlands, and was immediately given the title Prince of the Netherlands with the style of Royal Highness.
-Upon his wife's accession to the throne in 1948, he became the prince consort of the Netherlands.
+Upon his wife's accession to the throne in 1948, he became prince consort.

-Bernhard's private life was very controversial because he served as a SS officer for the Nazis prior to switching sides to the British.
-Despite this, he was respected for his performance as a combat pilot and his activities as a liaison officer and personal aide to Queen Wilhelmina during the Second World War, and for his work during post-war reconstruction.
-During World War II, he was part of the London-based Allied war planning councils.
-He saw active service as a Wing Commander (RAF), flying both fighter and bomber planes into combat.
-He was a Dutch general and Supreme Commander of the Dutch Armed forces, involved in negotiating the terms of surrender of the German Army in the Netherlands.
-For proven bravery, leadership and loyalty during his wartime efforts, he was appointed a Commander of the Military William Order, the Netherlands' oldest and highest honour.
-After the war he was made Honorary Air Marshal of the Royal Air Force by Queen Elizabeth II of the United Kingdom.
+Bernhard was an early member of the Nazi Party (NSDAP) as well as the brown shirts or Sturmabteilung (SA), and served as an officer in the Schutzstaffel (SS).
+He switched his political allegiance to the Allies after the invasion of the Netherlands.
+Until his death, Bernhard denied being a NSDAP member or holding a NSDAP membership card.
+He was respected for his performance as a combat pilot and his activities as a liaison officer and personal aide to his mother-in-law, Queen Wilhelmina, during the conflict, and for his work during post-war reconstruction.
+During the war, he was part of the London-based Allied war planning council, and saw limited active combat service as honorary wing commander in Royal Air Force (RAF), flying both fighter and bomber planes.
+He was also an honorary general officer in the Dutch army and was an observer in negotiating the terms of surrender of Nazi forces in the Netherlands.
+Officially for proven bravery, leadership and loyalty during his wartime efforts, he was appointed a Commander of the Military William Order, the Netherlands' oldest and highest honour.
+After the war he was made honorary air marshal of the RAF by Queen Elizabeth II.
 In 1969, Bernhard was awarded the Grand Cross (Special Class) of the Order of Merit of the Federal Republic of Germany.
+He became entangled in the so-called Lockheed bribery scandal in 1976 for having secretly promoted the sale of their airplanes and of Northrop's for money, and was degraded from all his military functions with a lifelong ban on wearing any military uniform.